sensepost/Frack/README.md

 Well, I wanted something that was easy to use, didn’t cost millions of dollars and was quick.
 The python is easy to read and understand so hopefully you will get a better understanding of interacting with your database using python while learning about all the awesome cloud stuff that’s available.

 ## Let’s get into it.
+Frack has been updated to use custom plugins to make it easier to parse raw breach data.
+The SHA-1 hashes of the breach files will be posted on the [Plugins](/media/Plugins.md) page to make it easy to find the correct plugin for your dataset.
+These plugins will be updated as new breaches are released.
+If you feel like contributing, you are more than welcome to add your own parsers.

+Should you have a breach that is not supported by a plugin, you can still manually parse the file if you can get in one of the following .csv formats.

 Frack supports these .csv file formats:

 `<email>,<password>`